Taiwan scrambles air force again after Chinese exercises in South China Sea

 Lying roughly between southern Taiwan and Hong Kong, they are only lightly defended by Taiwan and are considered by some security experts as vulnerable to Chinese attack due to their distance - more than 400 km (250 miles) - from mainland Taiwan.

-Chinese aircraft fly in the southwestern corner of Taiwan’s air defense zone on an almost daily basis, though the last such large-scale activity was on Jan.
+Chinese aircraft fly in the southwestern corner of Taiwan’s air defence zone on an almost daily basis, though the last such large-scale activity was on Jan.
 24 when 12 Chinese fighters were involved.

-Taiwan on Friday unveiled a reshuffle of senior security officials including the appointment of a new, U.S.-trained defense minister, to help bolster military modernisation and intelligence efforts in the face of what it sees as a rising Chinese threat.
+Taiwan on Friday unveiled a reshuffle of senior security officials, including the appointment of a new, U.S.-trained defence minister, to help bolster military modernisation and intelligence efforts in the face of what it sees as a rising Chinese threat.

 Our Standards: The Thomson Reuters Trust Principles.